ShalokShalom/catpic/README.md

 cat photo.meow  # 🐱 Just works
 ```

+> **Note:** This is v0.9.0 Release Candidate.
+While core functionality is stable and well-tested, some features (multi-language implementations, iTerm2 protocol on non-Mac platforms, edge cases across terminal emulators) are still being validated.
+We'd love your feedback, bug reports, terminal compatibility notes, or just a "hey, this worked great!" on [GitHub Issues](https://github.com/friscorose/catpic/issues).
+Early adopters welcome! 🎉

 ## What are Glyxels?

 **Glyxels** (glyph + pixels) are what happens when you treat each terminal character as a tiny canvas. catpic uses the EnGlyph algorithm to subdivide characters into grids—for example, BASIS 2×4 means each character represents 8 glyxels (2 wide, 4 tall).